36 resources related to Epilepsy

 - Conferences related to Epilepsy

-- Jobs related to Epilepsy
+- Periodicals related to Epilepsy

 2014 IEEE 11th International Symposium on Biomedical Imaging (ISBI 2014)

 The IEEE International Symposium on Biomedical Imaging (ISBI) is the premier forum for the presentation of technological advances in theoretical and applied biomedical imaging.
 ISBI 2014 will be the eleventh meeting in this series.
 The previous meetings have played a leading role in facilitating interaction between researchers in medical and biological imaging.
-The 2014 meeting will continue this tradition of fostering crossfertilization among different imaging communities and contributing to an integrative
+The 2014 meeting will continue this tradition of fostering crossfertilization among different imaging communities and contributing to an integrative approach to biomedical imaging across all scales of observation.

 2010 International Conference of Medical Image Analysis and Clinical Application (MIACA)